Submissions

 Citation Style

 For the purposes of review, work may be submitted in any citation style the author is familiar with, so long as it is consistently and correctly applied.
 However, if accepted to ROMchip, citations must be revised to adhere the Chicago Manual of Style, using endnotes with full citations.
-Endnotes should appear at the end of a sentence, and authors should only use one endnote per sentence (combining multiple citations into a single entry).
-A bibliography is not necessary.
-Please consult the print manual for complete guidance.
 For issues not addressed in the Chicago Manual of Style (particularly related to contemporary technological and cultural terms), please refer to the Buzzfeed style guide.

 Images/Figures/Tables